ykwong1223/AA7005/README.md

 Models are built usingg right clcik->add nodes -> Models

 # Talend Integration-
-Use Inputdelimited to input csv, use tmap to combine and outputdelimited to output
+Use "FileInputDelimited" to input csv, use tmap to combine and "tFileOutputDelimited" to output

 # Talend_Prep-
 Use fill missing values to handle missing values.
 Use search and replace to replace data inconsistency